-Course Codes: HS6111 (SL Y1); HS6121 (SL Y2); HS6131 (HL Y1) ;HS6141 (HL Y2)
+Course Codes: HS6111 (SL Y1); HS6121 (SL Y2); HS6131 (HL Y1) ;HS6141 (HL Y2) Duration: 2 years

-Duration: 2 years
+Prerequisites: Prior knowledge of music performance, theory and styles Credits: 1.0

-Prerequisites: Prior knowledge of music performance, theory and styles engage with music on personal, local and global levels, and examine four differing aspects of music, examining topics that allow for connections with a variety of musical stimuli.
-Additionally, Higher Level students will engage in a long-term project to prepare a multimedia presentation based on that long-term project.
+IB Music is a project-based course that examines music through the holistic tripartite lenses of Perform, Explore and Experiment.
+Projects use all three components with differing emphases, engaging with music through understanding, making and creating.
+Students engage with music on personal, local and global levels, and examine four differing aspects of music, examining topics that allow for connections with a variety of musical stimuli.
+Additionally,Higher Level students will engage in a long-term project to prepare a multimedia presentation based on that long-term project.